DK26/osa-mailer-docs/src/setup-windows.md

 **Steps:**
-1. On the left pane, select the `Task Scheduler Library` directory by clicking on it once with the `LEFT MOUSE` button
+1. On the left pane, select the `Task Scheduler Library` directory by clicking on it once with the `LEFT MOUSE BUTTON`
-2. Once selected, `RIGHT MOUSE` click once again on the already selected `Task Scheduler Library`, to open the actions menu
+2. Once selected, `RIGHT MOUSE BUTTON` click on the already selected `Task Scheduler Library`, to open the actions menu
 3. Select `New Folder...` from the actions menu

    ![Task Scheduler New Folder](images/windows_task_scheduler/task_scheduler_create_new_folder.png)